 When reinstalling the same device with the same build, the DeviceId above also changes.
 I wonder why this DeviceID changes each time the device is reinstalled, but I guess that’s stuff for another blog.

-It’s good to know that MSATickets can also be used to authenticate the device to other Microsoft endpoints.
+It’s good to know that MSATickets (DeviceTicket) can also be used to authenticate the device to other Microsoft endpoints.
 A good example would be when Autopilot kicks off, and your device will be Azure Ad Joined.
 In the request, we will notice that instead of the X-Device-Token, the MSA-DDID is mentioned.

 Guess what happens when we convert this specific MSA-DDID from Base64